What Sets Us Apart

 - One of our primary goals is to create a Linux distribution that actually passes POSIX® certification.
 We aren't there yet, but we have made several strides…

 - Multi-architecture compatibility

 - Adélie Linux is one of the few binary distributions left that target non-x86_64 CPUs.
 We believe that hardware belongs to you, and that you should be free to do whatever you like with the hardware you own.
-Currently, Adélie Linux runs on PowerPC (32-bit), PowerPC (64-bit), Intel x86 (32-bit), Intel x86_64, and ARMv7.
+Currently, Adélie Linux runs on PowerPC (32-bit), PowerPC (64-bit), Intel x86 (32-bit), Intel x86_64, ARMv7, and 64-bit ARM.

 - Flexibility over politics

 - We ship a wide variety of packages because we believe you should be able to make your own choices and decisions when using your computer.
 We provide the mechanisms, and you can make your own policies.

 - Installation routines that make sense

 - We are putting major effort into writing our own installer, code-named Horizon, that will be just as flexible as our distro.
 Our goals for Horizon include fully scripted installations, a quick start mode for people new to Linux, and the ability to fully customise disk layouts and packages installed for those who know exactly what they want.

 Stop In and Say Hi